Toxikuu/rid/README.md

 git clone https://github.com/Toxikuu/rid-meta
 cargo build --release

-ln -sfv /etc/rid/target/release/rid /bin/rid  # or you can use /bin/install
+ln -sfv /etc/rid/target/release/rid /bin/rid
+# ln is done in case you want to git pull
+# if not, feel free to use /bin/install instead
 popd
 ```